Kintyre/ksconf/docs/source/git.rst

         - id: ksconf-xml-format

-For general reference, here's a copy of what I frequently use for my own repos.
+For general reference, here's a copy of what we frequently use for our own repos.

 ..  code-block:: yaml